4 min read

 Using a metronome in lessons: Cellist teacher Sarah Rogerson introduces Pulse to her students

 Sarah Rogerson is a cellist and teacher living in Dallas, Texas.
-With over 7 years of teaching experience, Sarah’s teaching philosophy is simple: create an environment for students where they can successfully acquire the skills to play the cello and appreciate the beauty and complexity of music.
+With over 7 years of teaching experience, Sarah’s teaching philosophy is simple: create an environment for students where they can successfully acquire the skills to play the cello, including using a metronome in lessons, and appreciate the beauty and complexity of music.

 She is currently teaching students of all ages, as well as performing in musicals for prestigious theaters.
-Sarah kindly offered to share her teaching experience with us, as well as how she uses the Soundbrenner Pulse in her lessons.
+Sarah kindly offered to share her teaching experience with us, including how she incorporates using a metronome in lessons, as well as how she uses the Soundbrenner Pulse in her lessons.

 How do you motivate your students to learn music?